Minimal

 Always lock the vehicle when exiting to prevent unauthorized access and theft.

-Perform pre-journey checks
+Perform pre-ride checks

-Turn on the vehicle using your NFC key
+Turn on the vehicle using your NFC key fob

-Release the park brake ratchets
+Release the brake levers

-Move forward by pedalling
+Move the vehicle forward by pedalling

 • Begin with short, controlled movements to get familiar with the Minimal Pedal 4.
 Keep feet securely on the pedals.